-In all housing developments which will, either individually or through phasing, result in the development of 5 or more units a maximum of 20% of those units will need to be affordable.
+In all housing developments which will, either individually or through phasing, result in the development of 5 or more units 20% of those units will need to be affordable.
 Development proposals will be assessed on a case by case basis by the Council.